metalsmith/metalsmith.io/src/docs/getting-started.md

 ## Prerequisites

-Metalsmith runs on NodeJS > 10.
+Metalsmith runs on all NodeJS Long-Term Support versions that are not end-of-life and some more.
 Download & install NodeJs and NPM (NPM comes pre-bundled with Node): https://nodejs.org/en/download/.
 If you plan to publish plugins, it is recommended that you use [nvm](https://github.com/nvm-sh/nvm#intro) or [nvs](https://github.com/jasongin/nvs#readme) (for Windows)

 Add `node_modules/.bin` to the `PATH` environment variable if you'd like to use the Metalsmith CLI: